 Seismic Considerations for In-Rack Fire Sprinkler Systems

-If located in a seismic region, make sure to have sufficient clearance and protection from the piping and racking components to prevent any damage caused by a seismic event.
+If located in a seismic region, ensure sufficient clearance and protection from the piping and racking components to prevent any damage caused by a seismic event.
 To ensure the lifespan of a sprinkler system, it is important to follow proper seismic design guidance using the most recent edition of NFPA 13.

 NFPA 13 details the exact clearances needed depending on the nominal diameter of the piping used:

-- If the diameter of the pipe is between 1 and 3.5 inches, then a clearance of 2 inches must be provided.
+- If the pipe diameter is between 1 and 3.5 inches, then a clearance of 2 inches must be provided.

 - If the diameter of a pipe is 4 inches or larger, a clearance of 4 inches is required.